Flexible Gravitational-Wave Parameter Estimation with Transformers

 \sec{Conclusions}We introduced \dingoT, a transformer-based model that enables fast and flexible GW~parameter inference across varying data analysis settings, including detector configurations and frequency ranges.
 We validated \dingoT on an array of simulated and real data sets, including a realistic catalog analysis involving 17~data configurations.
 We argued that \dingoT can be used to probe systematics, and demonstrated it can be applied for IMR~consistency tests.
 Thanks to improved architecture and training, we obtain increased median sample efficiency on O3 HLV events of 4.2\%, compared to 1.4\% for a NPE~baseline.
 As we do not leverage knowledge of time-translation equivariances in \dingoT, the efficiencies do not fully reach GNPE-level performance.
 However, \dingoT has greatly increased flexibility and maintains access to the density, making it significantly more useful in practice and enabling further scaling and fine-tuning studies.

-A natural next step would be to consider variations in signal duration by conditioning tokens on frequency resolution information.
+A natural next step would be to consider variations in signal duration by conditioning tokens on frequency resolution information; however, this would require substantial modifications to the current training pipeline and is therefore left to future work.
 Another promising direction is to explore alternative data representations such as time domain or time-frequency domain~\cite{Cornish:2020odn} (employing vision transformers~\citep{dosovitskiy:2021}), where simpler signal morphology may lead to improved training.
 In the context of LISA, our approach offers a natural solution to the problem of expected data gaps~\citep{burke:2025}.
 In general, the proposed transformer framework and training strategy can be readily extended and adapted to other tasks like signal detection and the \dingoT transformer encoder could serve as a general-purpose GW~compression backbone.
 By concentrating on adaptable models that can be shared across tasks, computational effort can thereby be invested where it most benefits scaling and performance.